VOBREDIMET Design Framework

 Fossil Fuels

 Fossil fuels should be avoided by all means.
-However we use some fossil fuels:
+However we use some fossil fuels (2021 situation):

 • The generator we need for electricity in the winter uses 120 – 200 litres petrol per year depending on how windy it is and our electricity need.
 A little bit machine oil.